-- 2.1 The purpose of Psychological Health Society will be to The purpose is to create a safe environment for students having an interest in psychology or mental health to connect with each other.
-Opportunities will be presented to guide students to achieve a career in psychology, neuroscience or a related field.
-The club will also bring awareness as to why careers in psychology, neuroscience and mental health are essential to reduce the stigma surrounding mental health and take innovative approaches to reduce the stigma. - 2.2 The Psychological Health Society will enhance the educational, recreational, social, or cultural environment of the University of Toronto Scarborough by inclusiveness, kindness, positivity, safety, education. - 2.3 The Psychological Health Society fundamentally serves a non-profit function within the University of Toronto Scarborough, and will not engage in activities that are essentially commercial in nature. - 2.4 The Psychological Health Society operates as an independent entity working within the University of Toronto Scarborough community subject to the values and policies of the University.
+- 2.2 The YMAUT will enhance the educational, recreational, social, or cultural environment of the University of Toronto Scarborough by facilitating the offering of tools and technologies for inner wellbeing, inspired by how Isha Foundation does so, providing clarity of mind, vibrant physical health and stability of emotion. - 2.3 The YMAUT fundamentally serves a non-profit function within the University of Toronto Scarborough, and will not engage in activities that are essentially commercial in nature. - 2.4 The YMAUT operates as an independent entity working within the University of Toronto Scarborough community subject to the values and policies of the University.